go-tango/manual-en-US/chapter-07/README.md

 * `AbortError`
 if AbortError, Write header AbortError.Code and the content is AbortError.Error()

-And if you have an anonymous tango.Json or tango.Xml, the return value could be:
+And if you have an anonymous `tango.JSON` or `tango.XML`, the return value could be:

 * `error`
 If it's Json, will reproduce {"err": err.Error()}